 Product images are instrumental in making a sale.
 This is why you should make a point to add only the best pictures that highlight special or unique features in the close-up photos of the items.

-This will give your website a very tidy appearance.
-But if you want to make your pages look similar to a Pinterest board, you can do that too.
+Another tip would be to ensure all images have the same dimensions, which will give your website a tidy appearance.
+However, if you want to make your pages look similar to a Pinterest board, you can do that too.

-Finally, click on Save Product located at the top and bottom right corners to save all your changes.
+Finally, click Save Product located at the top and bottom right corners to save all your changes.

+That’s not all, though.
 When adding photos, you should build collections to entice your visitor by giving several similar options on the same page, boosting your chances of making a sale.

-Option A: Set up Collections of Groups of Products
+Option A: Set Up Collections of Groups of Products

 A collection of a group of products includes items that have a few features in common.
-Here are a few collection ideas that you can consider:
+Here are a few collection ideas you can consider:

-- Items on sale
+- items on sale

-- Items in specific colors and sizes
+- items in specific colors and sizes

-- Items differentiated based on gender and age, like men, women, or children
+- items differentiated based on gender and age, like men, women, or children

-- Items belonging to the same product category, like fans, chargers, jewelry, and so on
+- items belonging to the same product category, like fans, chargers, jewelry, and so on

 For example, a size medium white shirt will be listed under at least three collections: White Color, Women/Men, and Size Medium.
 You can list your collection names on the homepage in the navigation bar.

 Your customers will thank you as they won’t have to go through your whole catalog just to find a specific item.

-Option 2: Manual and Automatic Collections
+Option B: Manual and Automatic Collections

 When you add a new collection, you can choose how to add the products.
 Currently, there are two ways of doing this:

-- Automatically – You set up specific selection conditions that will automatically add products that meet the criteria.
+- Automatically: You set up specific selection conditions that will automatically add products that meet the criteria.

+Not all payment gateways are created equal, though.
 Make sure you go through the transaction fees, card types, and offsite checkout to select an option that you find most appropriate.

-Step 6: Make Your Shopify Store Live
+Step 7: Prep To Make Your Shopify Store Live

 Go to Settings to fill out this information.
 I’d recommend using the Google Analytics feature to keep track of your store visitors, too.